Safe Return to In-Person Instruction and Continuity of Services Plan

 Horry County Schools (HCS) will begin the 2021-22 school year with a five-day per week, face-to-face instructional model and will adhere to the following health protocols.
 Accordingly, the District will:

-- utilize guidelines to minimize the number of students being sent to the office area and the health room/nurse's office.
+- utilize guidelines to minimize the number of students being sent to the office area and the health room/nurse's office (Health room protocols have been established.)

-- encourage each school to monitor student arrival and dismissal to discourage students from congregating in groups.
+- encourage each school to monitor students’ arrivals and dismissals to discourage students from congregating in groups,

 Policies or Practices Regarding CDC Recommendations